Materials

-1st Saturday in Three Rivers, April 6th, 2024
+1st Saturday in Three Rivers, June 7th, 2025

 FOOD ...
 FUN ...
 FABULOUS ART

-EVERY 1st SATURDAY, the artists, restaurants and merchants of Three Rivers, California, open their doors and invite you to join in a town-wide celebration from 10 to 4 o’clock unless stated on Blog and Map.
+EVERY 1st SATURDAY, the artists, restaurants and merchants of Three Rivers, California, open their doors and invite you to join in a town-wide celebration from 11am to 5pm unless stated on Blog and Map.
 You can pick up a map and schedule at the Three Rivers Historical Museum and Harrison Hall – the map shows all participating venues, art to see, locations and times for special events.
 Remember that the map will also contain QR codes that link to more information about each location to help you plan your 1st Saturday experience.

 EVERY MONTH is different – the best way to keep informed is to visit the website www.1stsaturdaytr.com.
 It is up-dated monthly.
 If you are an artist and would like to show your work at the event, the cost is only $10 to participate and the deadline to enter is always the 15th of the previous month.